 An alternative that you may wish to try are Hip Belt Squats.
 This will allow you to squat big, and squat deep, without placing stress on your back, shoulders, etc. It’s a better alternative to dumbbell squats in my opinion.

 IronMind sells the hip belt squat attachments.
 But if you’d like more info about how to actually get the most benefit from this exercise.
-My friend and old school bodybuilder Dennis Weis (aka: The Yukon Hercules) has written a cool little e-Book called:
+My friend and old school bodybuilder Dennis Weis (aka: The Yukon Hercules) has written an informative e-Book called:

 Hip Belt Squats ‘The Great Anabolic Equalizer’